Beyond-Bayes/Beyond-Bayes.github.io/index.md

 # Schedule and Planned Activities
 The workshop will consist of several types of sessions, broken up by 15 minute coffee breaks.
 Discussion will be encouraged at all sessions, and there will be an option for contributed talks and posters.
 Invited talks will be 25 minute followed by 10 minute breakout discussion at tables and up to 10 minutes full group Q&A with the speaker.
 Contributed talks will be 15 minutes.
 Panel discussions will consist of invited panelists each giving a short talk, then an extended stage discussion moderated by an organizer.

+The workshop will be held in room BLRM 1,2 T2000, on July 22nd, 2022.

 ## Schedule (tentative)